pingcap/tidb/docs/design/2020-07-07-change-column-types.md

 ### Compatibility issues with MySQL

 * Considering the complexity of supporting clustered-index and currently TiDB does not fully support clustered-index, so temporarily this feature does not support type modification for columns with the primary key.
-* In addition, considering the complexity and relevance of some feature support, we temporarily do not support the three features of partition table, generated column, and expression index in the first implementation.
+* In addition, we temporarily do not support the three features of partition table, generated column, and expression index in the first implementation.

 ### Compatibility issues with TiDB